New Courses

 Exclusions: Concurrent enrolment in IMI299H5 or IMI499H5

-This course provides a richly rewarding opportunity for students in their second year to participate in the research project of a faculty member in return for 299H course credit.
-Based on the nature of the project, projects may satisfy the Humanities, Sciences or Social Sciences distribution requirement.
-Students enrolled have an opportunity to become involved in original research, learn methods and share in the excitement and discovery of acquiring new knowledge.
+This course provides a rewarding opportunity for students in their fourth year to undertake relatively advanced work in the research project of a professor in return for IMI499H5 course credit.
+Based on the nature of the project, projects may satisfy the Social Sciences or Sciences distribution requirement.
+Students enrolled have an opportunity to become involved in original research, learn research methods and share in the excitement and discovery of acquiring new knowledge.
 Participating faculty members post their project descriptions for the following summer and fall/winter sessions in early February and students are invited to apply in early March.
 See Experiential and International Opportunities for more details.

 Mode of Delivery: In Class